 We accept the equivalent of the above from a recognised overseas qualification.
 To find out more about the requirements from your country, see further information under support in your country.
 For details of other equivalent requirements that Middlesex accepts see entry requirements.

 You must have competence in English language and we normally require Grade C GCSE or an equivalent qualification.
-The most common English Language requirements for international students is IELTS 7.0 (with minimum 6.0 in all four components).

 To begin the course you must also complete a satisfactory enhanced DBS check, submit a health questionnaire and complete a placement form.
 Further details will be sent to you once you receive an offer.